 3. Earn Gift Cards with Swagbucks for Presents

 I love Swagbucks.
 It’s an easy way to earn points you can redeem for gift cards.
-If you follow tip number two and cut your birthday and Christmas spending down, the gift cards you earn will cover a good chunk.
+If you follow tip number two and cut your birthday and Christmas spending down, the gift cards you earn will pay for a good chunk of the presents.

 If you work at using Swagbucks (and have a smart phone) you could earn over $300 in a year.
-This post has some of my favorite easy ways to earn Swagbucks on your computer and I’ll have another one coming on how easy it is to earn on your smart phone!
+This post has some of my favorite easy ways to earn Swagbucks on your computer and this one is about earning them on your smart phone!

 4. Drink Water